henriqueleng/shite/README.md

 default is smu (https://github.com/Gottox/smu), and a text editor.

-I decided to make it because I thought it was simple to create one and even that there is a lot "site-builders" in the internet, no one make a site with the style I want.
+I decided to make it because I thought it was simple to create one and even that there is a lot "site-builders" in the internet, no one make a site the way I want.
 Which is infinite simple pages + a blog.

 ## Starting

 Start by just running ./build.sh, it will build an example site, so you can see how it works.
 Use the example site as an skeleton to start.

-Edit the variables in build.sh, to match the folder of your source.
-An example SRCDIR, that I use is SRCDIR=/home/henri/Source/site.source

 BLOGDIR already includes SRCDIR.